-Activities at KS4 range from; Football, Netball, Swimming, Fitness, Basketball, Volleyball, Trampolining, Athletics and Rounders.
+Activities at KS4 range from; Football, Netball, Swimming, Fitness, Basketball, Volleyball, Rugby, Trampolining, Athletics and Rounders.

-There is also the opportunity to take part in either the Duke of Edinburgh's Award or Sports Leaders both which carry a nationally recognised certificate.
+There is also the opportunity to take part in the Duke of Edinburgh's Award.

 The Duke of Edinburgh's Award (D of E) is the world's leading youth achievement award giving millions of 14-24 year olds the opportunity to be the best they can be.
 Doing the D of E encourages young people to push boundaries, gain new skills and enhance their CV and university applications.

 We currently offer the Bronze Award, in partnership with Episkopi Youth Centre, to students who are in Year 10.
 The programme involves fun, practical activities that enable the students to gain the skills required to complete the whole programme.
-The demonstrate important life skills such as effective communication and organisation whilst learning to lead basic physical activities to younger people, their peers, and within the community.

-Expedition is organised through the school whereas the students are required to organise their own activities for the other sections with the support of the PE Department.
+The Expedition is organised through the school whereas the students are required to organise their own activities for the other sections with the support of the PE Department.